 Stephanie Maday is one artist you’ll find at the First Friday Art Auction who is really hands on when it comes to her work: “When I was in high school, I took welding and became enthralled with building sculpture from metals.
 Working with the heat and just getting in there, being dirty and really feeling like a part of the art made me connect with myself as a person on an entirely new level.
 I knew creating and understanding my pieces was something only I could feel.”
-Being a part of her work and feeling the organic nature of the piece take shape eventually led Stephanie to her favorite medium: “I got away from art for a few years but upon returning I found that same passion, love, and connectedness when I discovered blown glass.
+After going for a short course at a welding school in New York she changed her art and eventually led her to her favorite medium: “I got away from art for a few years but upon returning I found that same passion, love, and connectedness when I discovered blown glass.
 Everything about it entices and draws me in.
 I concentrated my studies on glass through the school for the last year and a half.
 Glass has offered me endless opportunities and has opened so many doors for me.
 There is still so much more that I want to learn and glass just seems so endless.”

 As an artist, Stephanie believes she has a distinct opportunity to let the world see through her work and explore beauty that may have not existed previously: Art for me has always been an outlet and a passionate one.
 To be able to convey that to others in our society is something I feel every artist should work towards.
 It’s wonderful to see Scranton and the surrounding areas really coming alive and involved with visual arts.
 I am happy to be a part of it, even though I feel I am just starting out it is exciting!”

 You’ll be able to bid on works from Stephanie’s collection (like ‘Earth’ pictured above) and a number of other outstanding artists on Friday, May 11th, 6pm at the Scranton Cultural Center.
 To see more of Stephanie’s work, visit her here.

 Join us for Scranton's Free Monthly Self-Guided Art Walk of the Downtown District.

 get the monthly map delivered to your inbox